 For example, surgery may be recommended if an aneurysm or tumor is pressing on the nerve, as it will help relieve the pressure on the nerve and promote healing.

 In order to relieve double vision and eye misalignment, the following treatments may be recommended:

 - Patching one eye to improve binocular vision

 - Prism lenses to reduce or eliminate double vision

 Vision therapy is a customized program that is effective for some patients with third nerve palsy, as it can help to improve the control of eye movements and binocular vision.

-If you notice any sudden changes in your vision, especially double vision or an eye turn, contact The Niagra Vision Therapy Centre at Dr. Hopkins & Associates to schedule your comprehensive eye exam as soon as possible.
+If you notice any sudden changes in your vision, especially double vision or an eye turn, contact The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to schedule your comprehensive eye exam as soon as possible.

-The Niagra Vision Therapy Centre at Dr. Hopkins & Associates serves patients from Niagara-on-the-Lake, Niagara Falls, Welland and St. Catharine, all throughout Ontario.
+The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland and St. Catharine, all throughout Ontario.